John A. Kuri

-John A. Kuri is a United States author and screenwriter, film and television producer, director, and production designer.
+John Anthony Kuri is an American author and screenwriter, film and television producer, director, and production designer.
 He is the son of set decorator Emile Kuri, who won Academy Awards for William Wyler's The Heiress (1949) and Walt Disney's 20,000 Leagues Under the Sea (1954).

 John Kuri's literary works include Takin’ It Back (2005), a sports-themed novel.
 It is inspired in part by the Police Athletic League, a national volunteer staffed organization of over 80,000 off-duty police officers who mentor over two million teens annually, and further inspired by Kuri's work with the L.A.
 Sheriff's Department when he produced and directed officer survival training films and recruitment commercials and trained at the Sheriff's Academy qualifying as a marksmen on their pistol range.
-Kuri's historical novel Cheyenne Rising Sun (2004) tells the parallel stories of Morning Star — the legendary chief of the Northern Cheyenne Nation and his great grandson Ted Rising Sun, a Korean War veteran and tribal leader.
+Kuri's historical novel Cheyenne Rising Sun (2004) tells the parallel stories of Morning Star—the legendary chief of the Northern Cheyenne Nation and his great grandson Ted Rising Sun, a Korean War veteran and tribal leader.
 The book was chosen for inclusion in the archives of the American Philosophical Society in 2018.
+Kuri's screenplay adaptation of the novel was honored with laurels from the 2024 Vail Film Festival Screenplay Competition.
+The Vail Screenplay Competition is a signature program of the Colorado Film Institute, producer of the annual Vail Film Festival, now entering its 21st year.
 Another sports-themed inspirational book of Kuri's is "ROD" (2008).

 Kuri's career began in 1961 at Disneyland in theme park design, operations, construction and maintenance.
 He was one of a small number selected for the "Organizational Development" program wherein young executives in training were moved throughout the Disney company to experience all aspects of management.
 Later, Kuri oversaw the interior decoration of five park attractions as well as the Golf Course Hotel at Disney World, Florida.
 In 1972 he transferred to Walt Disney Studios and began his full-time motion picture and television career.
 While there to early 1975 Kuri designed sets for several motion pictures including the 1975 comedy western, The Apple Dumpling Gang.
 That year he went independent designing sets for films including Leadbelly, a biography of the musician directed by Gordon Parks, and Report to the Commissioner, a film based on James Mills' 1972 novel, directed by Milton Katselas.